Battle of Heraclea: Background

 The Tarentines knew that they had few chances of victory against Rome.
 They decided to call for help from Pyrrhus, King of Epirus.
 The army and fleet of Tarentum moved to Thurii and helped the democrats there exile the aristocrats.
 The Roman garrison placed in Thurii withdrew.

 The Romans sent a diplomatic mission to settle the matter and take back the prisoners but the negotiations ended abruptly, so Rome declared war on Tarentum.
 In 281 BC, Roman legions under the command of Lucius Aemilius Barbula entered Tarentum and plundered it.
 Tarentum, with Samnite and Salentine reinforcements, then lost a battle against the Romans.
 After the battle the Greeks chose Agis to sign a truce and begin diplomatic talks.
 These talks were also broken off when 3,000 soldiers from Epirus under the command of Milon entered the town.
 The Roman consul withdrew and suffered losses from attacks by the Greek ships.

 Pyrrhus decided to help Tarentum because he was in debt to them — they had earlier helped him conquer the island of Corcyra.
 He also believed that he could count on help from the Samnites, Lucanians, Etruscans, Umbrians, and Bruttians, and some Illyrian tribes, all peoples with a history of conflict with Rome.
 His ultimate goal was to re-conquer Macedon he had lost in 285 BC, but did not have enough money to recruit soldiers.
 He planned to help Tarentum, then go to Sicily and attack Carthage.
 After winning a war against Carthage and capturing south Italy he would have enough money to organise a strong army and capture Macedon.

 Preparation

-Before he left Epirus, Pyrrhus formed an alliance and borrowed soldiers and money from the pretender to the Macedonian throne, Ptolemy Keraunos.
+Before he left Epirus, Pyrrhus formed an alliance and borrowed Macedonian soldiers and money from the pretender to the Macedonian throne, Ptolemy Keraunos.
 His long-time friend and ally Ptolemy II Philadelphus, king of Ptolemaic Egypt, also promised to send 9,000 soldiers and 50 war elephants.
 He also recruited cavalry from Thessaly and archers and slingers from Rhodes — as their rulers wanted to avoid a war with Epirus.
 In the spring of 280 BC Pyrrhus landed without losses in Italy.

 After hearing of Pyrrhus' arrival in Italy the Romans mobilized eight legions with auxiliaries, totalling about 80,000 soldiers.
 They divided it into four armies: